omnipackage — zsh

 Can I host the apt or yum repository on AWS, Cloudflare R2, or MinIO?

 Yes.
-OmniPackage uploads to any S3-compatible storage.
+OmniPackage publishes to any S3-compatible storage or a local filesystem path.
 Cloudflare R2 is recommended for free egress; AWS S3 and MinIO also work, as does any other S3-compatible service.
-The bucket serves as a self-hosted apt, dnf, or zypper repository.
+The bucket (or local directory) serves as a self-hosted apt, dnf, or zypper repository.

 Is OmniPackage free?